sphereio/sphere-message-processing/README.md

 }
 ```

-After you started the processor it will wait for all new `OrderImported` messages and will send and e-mail to `my.email@gmail.com`.
+After you started the processor it will wait for all new `OrderImported` messages and it will send and e-mail to `my.email@gmail.com`.
-**sphere-message-processing** library will also take care of auth token and will refresh token when necessary.
+**sphere-message-processing** library will also take care of auth tokens and it will refresh tokens when necessary.

-`MessageProcessing` also opens a stats port (by default port number is **7777**).
-It's a simple REST API provides you with very
-powerful monitoring and management capabilities.
+`MessageProcessing` also opens a stats port (default port number is **7777**).
+It's a simple REST API that provides you with very powerful monitoring and management capabilities.

-For example you can get all of the metrics with this command-line command:
+For example, you can get all of the metrics with this shell command:

 ```bash
 curl localhost:7777
 ```

-A shorter list of the most important metrics can be retrieved line this:
+A shorter list of the most important metrics can be retrieved by the `count` parameter like this:

 ```bash
 curl localhost:7777/count